3lvia/terraform-provider-elvid/README.md

 # Project structure
 * repo-root
-  * terraform-tester: folder with terraform files for manually testing the provider.
+  * terraform-tester.tf/versions.tf: terraform files for manually testing the provider.
   * elvidapiclient: go class-library for getting AccessToken from AD and calling ElvID-api
   * main.go: Standard file, sets up serving of the provider by calling the Provider()-function.
   * provider.go: Defines the provider schema (inputs to the provider), the mapping to resorces, and the interface that is passed to resrouces